GrammaTech/gtirb/README.md

 ### IR

-An instance of GTIRB may include multiple `module`s which represent loadable objects such as executables or libraries.
-Each `module` holds information such as `symbol`s, `data`, and an inter-procedural control flow graph (`ICFG`).
-The `ICFG` consists of basic `block`s and control flow edges between these `block`s.
-Each `datum` and `block` holds both a pointer to a range of bytes in the `ImageByteMap` and `symbolic` information coverage that range.
+An instance of GTIRB may include multiple modules (`Module`) which represent loadable objects such as executables or libraries.
+Each module holds information such as symbols (`Symbol`), data (`Data`), and an inter-procedural control flow graph (`ICFG`).
+The ICFG consists of basic blocks (`Block`) and control flow edges between these blocks.
+Each datum and each block holds both a pointer to a range of bytes in the `ImageByteMap` and symbolic (`Symbol`) information covering this range.

 ### Instructions